Advertisement

 With multinationals’ departure, local and Asian businesses occupy left space.

 It has been reported that with the departure of US and European multinational corporations from Nigeria, Asian and local companies are now taking their place to cater to the market demands.
 The presence of a large population in Nigeria, which could potentially create a huge consumer market for goods, is overshadowed by significant economic challenges.
-Issues such as high Inflation rates, declining currency value, widespread Insecurity, and frequent Electricity shortages have caused US and European multinational companies to exit the country.
+Issues such as high Inflation rates, declining currency value, widespread insecurity, and frequent Electricity shortages have caused US and European multinational companies to exit the country.

 Nevertheless, in light of the departure of these multinationals from Nigeria, Asian and domestic businesses are now making a move to occupy the space that has been left behind.
 Diageo Plc recently finalized the sale of its majority ownership in Guinness Nigeria Plc to Tolaram Group, based in Singapore.
 As a result, the local company Fouani Group has taken over operations of a facility that manufactures diapers and sanitary pads, situated alongside a complex owned by Procter & Gamble, a company headquartered in Cincinnati.